 CLJ-378 and one by the addition of set-agent-send-executor! and similar functions to Clojure 1.5.0: https://github.com/clojure/clojure/blob/master/changes.md#23-clojurecoreset-agent-send-executor-set-agent-send-off-executor-and-send-via

 One remaining issue is the topic of this ticket, which is how best to avoid this 60-second pause.

 Approach #1: automatically shut down agents

 One method is mentioned in Chas Emerick's original description below, suggested by Rich Hickey, but perhaps long enough ago he may no longer endorse it: Create a Var *auto-shutdown-agents* that when true (the default value), clojure.lang.Agent shutdown() is called after the clojure.main entry point.
 This removes the surprising wait for common methods of starting Clojure, while allowing expert users to change that value to false if desired.

-Another method mentioned in the discussion is to change the threads created in agent thread pools to daemon threads by default, and perhaps to deprecate shutdown-agents or modify it to be less dangerous.
+Another method mentioned by several people in the comments is to change the threads created in agent thread pools to daemon threads by default, and perhaps to deprecate shutdown-agents or modify it to be less dangerous.
 That approach is discussed a bit more in Alex's blog post linked above, and in a comment from Alexander Taggart on July 11, 2011 below.

 The only other comment before 2014 that is not elaborated in this summary is shoover's suggestion: There are already well-defined and intuitive ways to block on agents and futures.
 Why not deprecate shutdown-agents and force users to call await and deref if they really want to block?
 In the pmap situation one would have to evaluate the pmap form.

 Approach #4: Create a cached thread pool with a timeout much lower than 60 seconds

 This could be done by using one of the ThreadPoolExecutor constructors with a keepAliveTime parameter of the desired time.